alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

 - Are releases skipped/delayed when they correspond to work holidays?
 For example if a release happens to coincide with Christmas should it be delayed?
   Skipped?
 Perhaps with entirely automated releases this wouldn't matter!

+- Will living on an LTS release be annoying to users?
+For example users may not know that each 5 releases are LTS or they may otherwise get warned by tooling like `cargo outdated` that their dependency is behind-the-times when it's intentionally so.
+One possibility to solve this would be `wasmtime-lts` packages for all package managers which are versioned independently from the `wasmtime` package (basically the `wasmtime` package divided by 5).
+In Rust, for example, the crate would simply reexport the `wasmtime` package itself.
+  This would require a `*-lts` release of all Wasmtime crates, though, including those like `wasmtime-wasi` and it's not sure if this would work well from an automation point of view and such.